10 Common Energy Drink Ingredients: What You Need to Know

-Buyer beware.
+Have you ever wondered what's in your energy drinks and if the ingredients are bad or good for you?
 Almost every energy drink has its own "energy blend" of proprietary ingredients.
-And keep in mind that manufactures aren’t required to tell you how much of each ingredient their product contains.
+And keep in mind that manufacturers aren't required to tell you how much of each ingredient their product contains.
+Here we break down 10 common ingredients and tell you what they are and what you need to know.

 In small quantities, caffeine may boost energy, alertness and athletic performance.
 Limit yours to 200 mg at a time, no more than twice a day.